openstack/openstack-manuals/doc/config-reference/source/block-storage/drivers/hds-hnas-driver.rst

 with their original volume.

 .. note::
-  For HNAS NFS cinder driver, the snapshots of volumes are clones of volumes that where created using :command:`file-clone-create`, not the HNAS :command:`snapshot-\*` feature.
+  For HNAS NFS cinder driver, the snapshots of volumes are clones of volumes that were created using :command:`file-clone-create`, not the HNAS :command:`snapshot-\*` feature.
 Check the HNAS users documentation to have details about those 2 features.

 Currently, the manage snapshots function does not support importing snapshots